BiscuitNick/kenkel-backend-test-1/README.md

   /api

   - login (login via email and password, compares user pw against hashed database password)
-  - logout (destroy current session)
+  - logout (destroys current session)
   - signup (create new user account, inserts document into Database)
+    - requires email, password, and user in the body of the request
   - user (returns user session data)
     - useUser hooks listens to this route and updates/sets user object used for authenticate state